 If you often find yourself writing on the go, seek out free apps that will help you learn to type faster on your smartphone or tablet.
 TapTyping is one example for the iPad, iPhone, and iPod Touch, and Typing Master is an app that works on Android devices.

 Feeling competitive?
-Challenge yourself to write your blog post, article, or book chapter in a (much) shorter amount of time than you normally would.
+Try a speed writing challenge and dare yourself to write your blog post, article, or book chapter in a (much) shorter amount of time than you normally would.

-I did this once while working with a friend at a café and her jaw dropped open as she watched me complete an 800-word article in 30 minutes.
+I did this once while working with a writing buddy at a café and her jaw dropped open as she watched me complete an 800-word article in 30 minutes.
 (And yes, it was good!)

 On the low-pressure end, I also like to do mini challenges: I’ll see how much I can write in the five minutes while my tea steeps … in the two minutes before the microwave dings and my lunch is ready … while I’m on hold with AT&T before someone picks up.
 It’s incredible how quickly you can write when you have mere minutes to get it done.

-Feel free to combine tactics: Turn off the grammar checker, down a couple glasses of water, fire up Ommwriter, and use a text expander app to produce B-minus work.
+Feel free to combine tactics: Turn off the grammar checker, shelve your internal editor, down a couple glasses of water, fire up Ommwriter or the Hemingway app, and use a text expander app to produce B-minus work.

-Chances are you’ll boost your speed many times over, so you can do even more of what you love (hint: writing) every day.
+Chances are you’ll boost your speed many times over, so you can do even more of what you love (hint: writing & making money) every day.

 Ready for the writing to simply pour from you?
 Set your timer and get started!